Picture by Erik Wijnands

 Highlights:

-[Lindemann]In 2014 Clemens was invited to work for the band Lindemann, a new collaboration between Till Lindemann (Rammstein) and Peter Tägtgren (Pain/Hypocrisy).
+In 2014 Clemens was invited to work for the band Lindemann, a new collaboration between Till Lindemann (Rammstein) and Peter Tägtgren (Pain/Hypocrisy).
 Clemens composed two songs for the band: “That’s My Heart” and “Wer Weiss Das Schon”.
 These songs plus his orchestral arrangements throughout the other tracks can heard on both albums released by the band (Skills in Pills 2015, F&M 2019).
-In 2023 Clemens composed and produced the track “Alles für die Kinder” for Till Lindemann’s solo album “Zunge”.
+Since 2023 Clemens composed and produced tracks for Till Lindemann such as “Alles für die Kinder”, “Lollipop” and more.

-[Film Composer]Clemens has scored several short films in a variety of genres from Horror to Animation and Drama.
+Clemens has scored several short films in a variety of genres from Horror to Animation and Drama.

-[Solo Work]Clemens has also released several solo works consisting of hybrid-orchestral & industrial music.
-He signed a publishing deal with SuperPitch (FR) and many of these tracks are currently synched to commercials and films worldwide.
+Clemens has also released several solo works consisting of hybrid-orchestral & industrial music.
+He signed a publishing deal with SuperPitch (FR) and all of these tracks are currently synched to commercials, series and films worldwide.